fkztw/hor2vec/README.md

   -wd {t2b,b2t}, --word-direction {t2b,b2t}
                         The reading direction of each word.
 Default is 't2b'
                         (top to bottom), you can choose 'b2t' (bottom to top).
+  -nr, --no-rotate      If this optioin has been given, hor2vec won't rotate
+                        the input.
 ```

 ---